cnoe482/VM-Setup/README.md

 <h1>Step 2 - Resource Group</h1>

 Explanation: A Resource Group is a container that holds resources for Azure projects.
 This makes it easier to organize, manage, or delete these resources.
-Projects must have a resource group to create and manage its services.
+Projects must have a resource group to create and manage their services.

-- On Azure Portal: use the search bar
+* On Azure Portal: use the search bar
-  - Type in "Resource Group"
+  * Type in “Resource Group”
-  - Click **Resource Groups**
+  * Click Resource Groups
-- On the Resource Group Page
+* On the Resource Group Page
-  - Click **Create**
+  * Click Create
-  - Select your subscription (Default for a new account will be "Azure Subscription 1")
+  * Select your subscription (Default for a new account will be “Azure Subscription 1”)
-  - Name your Resource Group
+  * Name your Resource Group
-  - Select a region.
+  * Select a region.
 Recommend staying in your country for lower latency
-    - Region will determine where the server that host your resource group will be
+    * Region will determine where the server that hosts your resource group will be
-  - Click Review + Create
+  * Click Review + Create
-  - Confirm Settings
+  * Confirm Settings
-  - Click Create
+  * Click Create
-- View Resource Group
+* View Resource Group
-  - Wait a moment and click refresh
+  * Wait a moment and click refresh
-  - You should see your Resource Group Now
+  * You should see your Resource Group Now
-  - Click your Resource group
+  * Click your Resource group
-  - Here you can view the Resources in your group
+  * Here you can view the Resources in your group

 <img width="842" height="675" alt="Step 2" src="https://github.com/user-attachments/assets/8c51dd0e-35cd-478e-876e-e4567ed17021" />